dennismainachege/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this folder  is to show how to redirect on shell there is a  new fiel
+ this is a foldercontining shell redirections